Baby P’s mother tells parole hearing she would be ‘risk to children in her care’

 Tracey Connelly’s public parole hearing is taking place on Wednesday and Thursday.

-The mother of Baby P, who died after months of abuse, has told her parole hearing that she believes she would be a risk to children in her care.
+The mother of Baby P, who died after months of abuse, has told her parole hearing that she believes she would be a risk to children in her care after admitting she was a “bad mother”.

 Tracey Connelly was jailed at the Old Bailey in 2009 for causing or allowing the death of her 17-month-old son Peter at their home in Tottenham, north London, on August 3 2007.